Dynamical decoupling for superconducting qubits: a performance survey: Results

 \section{Results}

 We split our results into three subsections.
-The first two summarize the results of experiments aimed at preserving Pauli eigenstates (\cref{subsec:pauliExperiment}) and Haar-random states (\cref{subsec:haarIntervalExperiments}).
-In the third subsection, we discuss how theoretical expectations about the saturation of $\CDD{n}$~\cite{Khodjasteh:2007zr} and $\UR{n}$~\cite{Genov:2017aa} compare to the experimental results.
+The first two summarize the results of demonstrations aimed at preserving Pauli eigenstates (\cref{subsec:pauliExperiment}) and Haar-random states (\cref{subsec:haarIntervalExperiments}).
+In the third subsection, we discuss how theoretical expectations about the saturation of $\CDD{n}$~\cite{Khodjasteh:2007zr} and $\UR{n}$~\cite{Genov:2017aa} compare to the demonstration results.